-Version Date Reason Who 1.4 22/03/2024 Updates to content to align with taxonomy updates on our Documentation Portal.
-WS 12/10/2023 Updated Smart Client screen shots in Identifying the SCA Status and PSD2 Product Settings.
+Version Date Description Revised by 1.5 13/02/2025 Added references to Thredd Portal, our new web application for managing your cards and transactions.
+WS 25/06/2024 Updated the company address.
+PC 1.4 22/03/2024 Updates to content to align with taxonomy updates on our Documentation Portal.
+WS 1.4 12/10/2023 Updated Smart Client screen shots in Identifying the SCA Status and PSD2 Product Settings.
 MW 25/07/2023 Added a note to clarify that Merchant Category Code (MCC) exemptions from SCA only apply to transactions where the cardholder is present.
 See the FAQs.
 WS 07/06/2023 Updated Operations email address to be occ@thredd.com MW 27/04/2023 Guide rebrand to new company name and brand identity.
 WS 1.3 01/12/2022 Updated the Copyright Statement.
-1.2 07/10/2022 Updates to PSD2 flow diagrams and new section on SCA Checks added.
+MW 1.2 07/10/2022 Updates to PSD2 flow diagrams and new section on SCA Checks added.
 Added details of new optional SCA checks and exemptions: •For recurring transactions, only apply the exemption if the original transaction was SCA; see Check for PSD2 Exemptions • For e-commerce 3D Secure transactions, only consider the transaction as SCA if the cardholder is challenged; see PSD2 Transaction Checks • Apply SCA exemption to transactions from hotel and car rental merchants; see Which Merchant Category Codes are Exempt from SCA?
 WS 1.1 26/08/2022 Details added of how to reset transaction and amount counters using the Thredd API.
 See Reset Counters.
 WS 17/08/2022 Layout and Table of Contents updates MW 1.0 22/03/2022 First version WS